 I hold an Undergraduate and Master’s Degree in Early Childhood Education from the University of Georgia and Georgia State.
-I taught nine years in the public school system near Atlanta, Georgia where I was born.
-In 1990 I left the Atlanta area to support my husband, Joe, in his decision to further his education and broaden his career.
-Moving to North Carolina, I served the roles of wife, mother and volunteer.
-My largest commitment has been to raising my three girls.
-I have been a lead Faith Formation teacher for twenty-five years, helped with the Light a Luminary-Ronald McDonald Project, and have been a member of the Evangelization Committee helping to organize missions and small faith building programs.
-In the Fall of 2016, a mission trip to Guatemala City fueled my decision to join Mary’s Hope Inc. I feel that a quality education is the right of each child.
+I taught nine years in the public school system near Atlanta, Georgia, where I was born.
+In 1990, I left the Atlanta area to support my husband, Joe, in his decision to further his education and broaden his career.
+Moving to North Carolina, I served the roles of wife, mother, and volunteer.
+My largest commitment has been raising my three girls.
+I have been a lead Faith Formation teacher for twenty-five years, helped with the Light a Luminary-Ronald McDonald Project, and have been a member of the Evangelization Committee, helping to organize missions and small faith building programs.
+In the Fall of 2016, a mission trip to Guatemala City fueled my decision to join Mary’s Hope, Inc. I feel that a quality education is the right of each child.
 My aim is to help a few children at a time.

 Born on a US Air Force Base in Germany, I spent my childhood homeschooling, moving and traveling around the USA with my 2 brothers, mom and dad.
 I studied Theology and English in college, and then married my childhood sweetheart, Bob, in 2001 in West Virginia.
 Between 2003 and 2005, God blessed us with 3 lovely daughters, Allison, Hannah and Katelyn.
 Our family moved to Winston-Salem, North Carolina in 2007, where we have homeschooled all 3 girls from Kindergarten on.
 We are parishioners at Holy Family Catholic Church in Clemmons, NC, where I sing in the choir, help run an American Heritage Girls Troop, and participate in several different Bible and Book studies.
 A few of my favorite things: reading, writing, taking walks on cool & sunny mornings, spending time with God in prayer and Scripture, camping in the mountains, beautiful music, and the great blessing of spending time with my wonderful family and my incredible and inspiring friends.